This chapter describes the process of setting up the Self Service Portal. It contains the following sections:

 Note:You will see a list of assemblies or templates if they have been uploaded to the Software Library.
 See the Oracle Enterprise Manager Cloud Control Administration Guide for details on uploading components to the Software Library.

-You can import the published assembly to a selected set of server pools and zones.
+Import: You can import the published assembly to a selected set of zones.
 Select the assembly and click Import.
-In the Zone and Server Pool selection page, select one or more zones and pools and click Save to import the assembly to the selected server pools and zones.
+In the Select Zones page, select one or more zones and click Save to import the assembly to the selected zones.

-You can define rules to import published assemblies and templates to server pools and zones on a periodic basis based on a predefined schedule.
+Import Rules: You can define rules to import published assemblies and templates to zones on a periodic basis based on a predefined schedule.
 Click Create in the Import Rules section.
-Enter a Rule Name, select a set of zones and server pools, a schedule for the import and click Save.
+Enter a Rule Name, select a set of zones, a schedule for the import and click Save.
 The published assembly or template is imported to the selected server pools and zones on a regular basis.

 Click Chargeback tab in the left panel.
 The Chargeback application allows the SSA Administrator to define a charge plan and assign the plan to a specific zone or target.